 Having a plan at the beginning of the year will assist in identifying appropriate CPD activities, and for reviewing the effectiveness of the PDP at the end of the year in achieving CPD program learning objectives.
+It is also required by the regulatory authorities.

-See the guide to developing a PDP and some PDP templates on the Templates and ideas for CPD activities page.
+See the guide to developing a PDP and some PDP templates on the College website:

+Templates and ideas for CPD activities